Nothing says “love” like a flourless chocolate cake. Especially when it’s homemade.

 Berries make a pretty garnish.
 Since fresh berries are out-of-season in February, you’re better off using frozen berries, which were picked at the peak of harvest.
 Simply warm frozen berries in a saucepan, and once they’ve thawed, spoon over each slice of flourless chocolate cake.

-Contrary to the bad rap that saturated fat has gotten over the last 60 years, Incorporating high-quality real food sources of saturated fat has myriad health benefits.
-It’s also good for your heart!
-It can lower lipoprotein (a), a substance correlated with increased risk of heart diseases) and raise your HDL, or “good” cholesterol.
+Over the last 60 years, saturated fat has gotten a bad rap.
+However, incorporating high-quality real food sources of saturated fat has myriad health benefits.
+It can be good for heart health by lowering lipoprotein (a), a substance associated with increased risk of heart diseases) and raise your HDL, or “good” cholesterol.

-So, indulge wisely.
-If you make this homemade flourless chocolate cake—savor and enjoy!
+If you make this flourless chocolate cake—savor and enjoy!

 Flourless Chocolate Cake